General Info:

 From 2020 to 2023, she ran ‘Dusty Hill Drive’, a documentary project on architecture and the built environment in South-East Nigeria.
 Her photography and writing on architecture have been published in Tender Photo, GIDA Journal, DOCOMOMO International and The Architectural Review.
 She was a participant of the 2023 New York Portfolio Review.

-Between 2021 and 2023, she worked full-time as a freelance journalist and writer guided by the question: How are Nigerians making a living, finding belonging, and creating meaning/healing in their lives?
+Between 2021 and 2023, she worked full-time as a journalist and writer exploring how Nigerians make a living, find belonging, and create meaning and healing in their lives.
 This resulted in articles and essays on Africapitalism, labour, housing, energy, indie music, art, architecture, ecology, and spirituality published in over 60 national and international outlets.
-She won the 2023 Abebi Award in Afro-nonfiction for her essay on life after losing her brother in the 2005 Sosoliso plane crash.
-She has degrees in History and Comparative Literature from the universities of London and Oxford, and was a 2022 West African Writer-in-Residence at the Library of Africa and the African Diaspora.
-She is an advocate for the Humanities.
+She was a 2022 West African Writer-in-Residence at the Library of Africa and the African Diaspora.
+She also won the 2023 Abebi Award in Afro-nonfiction for her essay on life after losing her brother in the 2005 Sosoliso plane crash.

 Informally: